Merchant Stories: Real stories from real people – successes and struggles from the small business owner.

 And that IS Wicked Garlic’s secret ingredient.

 Not social media.
-Not a wide network of influencers.
-Not the latest trend.
+Not a wide network of #influencers.
+Not the latest fad trend for brown sugar milk tea.

-It was just that – consistent good food every single day.
+It was just that – consistent good food every single day, for six years and counting.

 “And that is all I focus on.
 You only have 24 hours a day.
 You have to choose what to work on.
 So I chose to focus on the cooking process.”

-In 2010, Dave Brailsford was appointed the new General Manager and Performance Director for Team Sky (Great Britain’s professional cycling team) with one job – win the Tour de France.
+In 2010, Dave Brailsford was appointed the Performance Director for Team Sky, Great Britain’s professional cycling team, with one goal – win the Tour de France.

 There was only one problem: no British cyclist had ever won the Tour de France.

-Dave solved the problem using his “aggregation of marginal gains” methodology.
-He believed that if he could make Team Sky improve every area related to cycling by 1 percent, these “mini gains” would eventually turn into something huge.
+Dave believed that if he could make Team Sky improve every area related to cycling by 1 percent, these “mini gains” would eventually add up and turn into something huge.

-He began by optimizing the riders’ nutrition, training and ergonomics of bike seats.
-Then, he even went on to optimize “unrelated areas” like making sure the pillows they used were the best, how to wash their hands to prevent infection, etc.
+This was his “aggregation of marginal gains” methodology: He began by optimizing the riders’ nutrition, training and ergonomics of bike seats.
+Then, he even went on to optimize “unrelated areas” like making sure the pillows they used were the best so they could sleep well, how to wash their hands to prevent infection, etc.

 But, okay, why are you telling me this story?
 And what has the British cycling team have to do with Wicked Garlic?